ckeditor/ckeditor5/docs/updating/update-to-40.md

 If the `type` setting is omitted from the configuration, the behavior defaults to inserting images as a block.

-**Important**: If only one type of {@link features/images-installation#inline-and-block-images image plugin} is enabled (e.g., `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the only supported image type will be used.
+**Important**: If only one type of {@link features/images-installation#inline-and-block-images image plugin} is enabled (for example, `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the only supported image type will be used.

 ### Updated image text alternative icon